msaqib25/playbook/ourrituals.md

 If you want to "Meet UA in person" (and he's in town) - DM him and if he's not on a tight schedule, he will meet up.

-### #ideas
-We have an #ideas channel on Slack.
-This is our online "Suggestion Box".
-All kinds of tips, ideas are welcome here.
-One idea is picked every month for possible implementation.
-If your idea is picked, you get rewarded to a dinner at your favorite restaurant with your family.